Saturday, September 14, 2024

 After several weeks, it was clear Reacher was feeling the pain and on a Sunday evening I even noticed some swelling high on his leg near the hip.
 I knew it was time for a decision.
 On Monday, the swelling was moving down the leg and I called a vet I know who provides euthanasia services in clients' homes.
 She came on Tuesday.

 At that point, even Reacher's foot was swollen and getting around wasn't as smooth as it had been.
-The vet told me, the useless leg accompanied by the sweeling was likely a result of bone cancer.
+The vet told me, the useless leg accompanied by the swelling was likely a result of bone cancer.
 And the only treatment was amputation.
 Which wasn't an option for my "senior" boy.

 So, we sent Reacher on his way to the Rainbow Bridge as I fed him chunks of hot dog, one right after the other.
 He looked at me with those big brown eyes and gave me one last Boxer smile.
 It was clear, he was in heaven.